Email Subscription Form Monitoring

 See Jotform subscription form templatesCost and impact

-Blog traffic, launch pages, paid campaigns, and referrals all depend on the final submit.
-If 1,000 visitors reach a signup page and 6 percent would have subscribed, one silent outage can erase 60 subscribers before anyone checks the list.
+Blog traffic, launch pages, referral links, and product waitlists all depend on the final subscriber record.
+If 1,500 readers reach a signup form and 4 percent would have subscribed, one silent outage can erase 60 subscribers before the next list growth report.

 Comparison